Bijal Parikh, MD, PhD

 Research Interests

 My clinical research centers on aspects of laboratory testing involving viral, immunologic, and molecular diagnostics, with a specific focus on the implementation of next-generation sequencing approaches.
-My basic science interests explore mechanisms governing host-pathogen interactions with ongoing research projects around the development of a murine cytomegalovirus model study innate immune control by natural killer cells and trafficking of virus during neonatal infection.
+My translational research focus is the development of novel molecular diagnostics approaches for infectious disease testing.

 Assistant